in

 Diabetic nephropathy or diabetic kidney disease is one of the most common and serious complications of longstanding uncontrolled diabetes.

 People may develop leg swelling, swelling around the eyes, and frothy urine.
-The earliest tests to detect diabetic nephropathy include urine dipstick for proteinuria and urinary microalbumin.
+The earliest tests to detect diabetic nephropathy include a urine dipstick for proteinuria and urinary microalbumin.

-In advanced diabetic kidney diseases, patients may have gross proteinuria exceeding 300 mg per day and the creatinine and urea may rise.
+In advanced diabetic kidney diseases, patients may have gross proteinuria exceeding 300 mg per day, and the creatinine and urea may rise.

 Diabetic kidney disease is one of the leading causes of end-stage renal diseases worldwide.
 It is one of the preventable diseases if managed well on time.